michalcichon/memo-game/README.md

 ## 🧠 About This Project

 This project was **vibe-coded with ChatGPT 5** — built collaboratively through iterative conversation and debugging, purely for fun and learning. 🎉

 ---

+## 🧠 About the fix

+The original implementation was created by ChatGPT and is fully functional, but it contained a few subtle issues — for example, inconsistent card flipping and minor visual glitches.
+The `claude-fix` version shows how Claude approached the same code and improved the final behavior, offering a more polished result with minimal changes.

+---